forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/dfa.md

 ---

 ## sfdx scanner:run:dfa
 Scans codebase with all DFA rules by default.
-Specify the format of output and print results directly or as contents of a file that you provide with --outfile flag.
+Specify the format of output and print results directly or as contents of a file that you provide with ```--outfile``` flag.

 This command runs for a longer time than `scanner:run`.
-Also, this execution requires a path to context of where the target code resides.
+Also, ```scanner:run:dfa``` requires a target code context path.

 Important: If your codebase is complex, increase the Java heap space to avoid OutOfMemory Errors.
-For more information, read ["OutOfMemory: Java heap space" Error](./en/v3.x/salesforce-graph-engine/working-with-sfge/#understand-outofmemory-java-heap-space-error).
+For more information, read [OutOfMemory: Java heap space Error](./en/v3.x/salesforce-graph-engine/working-with-sfge/#understand-outofmemory-java-heap-space-error).

 ## Usage
 ```bash